core-wg/resource-directory/draft-ietf-core-resource-directory.md

 using attributes defined in this document and for use with the CoRE Link Format.
 The result of a lookup request is the list of links (if any) corresponding to the type of lookup.
 Thus, a group lookup MUST return a list of groups, an endpoint lookup MUST return a list of endpoints and a resource lookup MUST return a list of links to resources.

+The value of the lt attribute of the registration represents the time interval form the lookup moment till the end of life of the registration.

 The lookup type is selected by a URI endpoint, which is indicated by a Resource Type as per {{lookup-types}} below: